nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 !!!
 Tip
-    You will see this message when running the ssh command for the first time:
+    You will see this message when running the `ssh` command for the first time:

-    The authenticity of host 'ecc2-???-???-???-???.compute-1.amazonaws.com (3.129.57.169)' can't be established.
+    > The authenticity of host 'ecc2-???-???-???-???.compute-1.amazonaws.com (3.129.57.169)' can't be established.
 ECDSA key fingerprint is XXX.
-    Are you sure you want to continue connecting (yes/no/[fingerprint])? **yes**
+Are you sure you want to continue connecting (yes/no/[fingerprint])?

     Type "yes" and press `ENTER`.